pdroalves/cryptographic-homomorphism-demonstration/README.md

 cryptographic-homomorphism-demonstration
 ========================================

-Implementation of ElGamal encryption scheme and demonstration of it's homomorphic property.
+Implementation of various encryption schemes and demonstration of it's homomorphic property.